whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 Screenshot with the result of the command execution.

-## 10. How to run a command N times
+## 10. How to Run a Command N times

 I don’t think it needs any explanation: a loop and the command you want to be executed on each iteration.